robert0714/wildfy-tutorials-integrating-remoteJMS-2022/demo-mdb-rar/README.md

 Example contributed by Fred Welland.

-It was origined From https://github.com/wildfly-extras/wildfly-jar-maven-plugin/tree/main/examples/gradle-mdb-rar .
-According to https://github.com/wildfly-extras/wildfly-jar-maven-plugin/tree/main/examples/mdb-rar  to mdofiy to adjust our situation.
+It was origined From [official sample code1](https://github.com/wildfly-extras/wildfly-jar-maven-plugin/tree/main/examples/gradle-mdb-rar) .
+According to  [official sample code2](https://github.com/wildfly-extras/wildfly-jar-maven-plugin/tree/main/examples/mdb-rar)  to mdofiy to adjust our situation.

 ## WHY??
 Couple of reasons: